infinum/ios-viper-xcode-templates/README.md

 }
 ```

 This is also a simple example of a wireframe which handles two navigation functions.
-You've maybe notices the *showAlert* Wireframe method used in the Presenter to display alerts.
+You've maybe noticed the *showAlert* Wireframe method used in the Presenter to display alerts.
 This is used in the BaseWireframe in this concrete project and looks like this:

 ```swift
 func showAlert(with title: String?, message: String?) {